obinnadaniel/obinnadaniel/README.md

 - 😄 Pronouns: ...What if our universe was just a Code🖥
 - ⚡ Fun fact: ...✈🛸💎
 -
---> Am Obinna Daniel a Web Developer💎
+--> Am Obinna Daniel a Web Developer💎:virgo:

 - 🔭 I'm currently working on ...
 React
 - 🌱 I'm currently learning ...C#_